predicatestudio/predicate_templates/README.md

 ### setup.py

-in BEM projects, setup.py is not intended to be user-servicable.
+in BEM projects, setup.py is not intended to be user-serviceable.
 If you do find yourself needing to edit this file, please open an issue in this repository.
 There may be a more standard approach, or we may need to add features.

 ### .tmp